 Of course, this information could be presented in a document or a list on our website, But, as with static images, motion graphics are great for people who learn by seeing.
 They’re valuable because they show, rather than tell.

-Vibrant, colorful motion graphics can be ideal for bringing brand messages to life, demonstrating steps to follow and communicating something human or humorous that’s hard to get across with other types of digital content.
+Vibrant, colorful motion graphics can be ideal for bringing brand messages to life, demonstrating steps to follow saving a TIFF file as a PDF and communicating something human or humorous that’s hard to get across with other types of digital content.

 Video and audio content work well together, but audio can also hold its own in a content marketing context.
 A few types of digital content featuring audio elements are: